Crystal-SDS/controller/doc/api_specification_storlets.md

 --- | ---
 **name** | The name of the dependency to be created.
 It is a unique field.
 **version** | While the engine currently does not parse this header, it must appear.
 **permissions** | An optional metadata field, where the user can state the permissions given to the dependency when it is copied to the Linux container.
-This is helpful for binary dependencies invoked by the storlet.
+This is helpful for binary dependencies invoked by the filter.
 For a binary dependency once can specify: '0755'

 #### HTTP Request Example

 ```
-POST /storlets/dependencies
+POST /filters/dependencies

 {
 "name":"DependencyName",